upb-lea/LCB-CCB-01_LEA_Control_Board/README.md

 Please refer to [this section](https://github.com/upb-lea/LEA_KiCad_Library#set-environment-variable-for-3d-models).

 ## Software
-Various software examples using the LEA-Control-Board is available and can be found [in this repository](https://github.com/upb-lea/LCB-Software).
+Various software examples using the LEA Control Board is available and can be found [in this repository](https://github.com/upb-lea/LCB-Software).
 There are examples for using the hardware monitor, SPI, UART and many others.